 Before I get too far into the Nine-Nine, this is the part where I warn everyone that this article will contain SPOILERS for at least season 5, and a touch of previous seasons.
-Also, if you are not familiar with the Unicorn Scale and how we rate different TV and film in this column, I highly suggest going to the original post, where our writer Talia explains it all.
+Also, if you are not familiar with the Unicorn Scale and how we rate different TV and film in this column, I highly suggest going to the original post, and check out our Media Entry here.

 Brooklyn Nine-Nine is a comedy on NBC (previously Fox) that centers on a motley crew of detectives in a Brooklyn precinct, the goings-on of their work relationships, and their personal and professional lives.
 While Jake Peralta (Andy Samberg) is the lead — a brilliant but sloppy cop — Rosa is one of the best detectives in the precinct.
 Rosa is smart, capable, and downright intimidating in many situations, which is wonderful for interrogations but maybe not so much in finding out who stole her office ice cream.